-The threat climate and risks to technology components, such as the Qwest network, OSS, and databases, are dynamic in nature.
-Qwest therefore takes a proactive approach in developing methods to prevent, detect, and report security breaches of its network, OSS, and databases.
+Because the threat climate and risks to technology components, such as the Qwest network, OSS, and databases are dynamic in nature, Qwest takes a proactive approach in developing methods to prevent, detect and report security breaches of its network, OSS and databases.
 Qwest's current security breach detection/prevention practices include regular assessments and reviews for effectiveness that include closed-loop compliance assurance methods to continually improve those processes.
 These reviews, along with Qwest's extensive security expertise and experience with guiding innovative security technologies, provide information used to continuously improve Qwest's security breach detection/prevention practices, including development and application of new techniques.

-The Qwest integrated Networx Security Team's commitment to Networx is to provide reliable security services to the Government that meet or exceed the requirements set forth in the Networx RFP.
-In the event that there is a security breach, Qwest will maintain a multi-pronged approach to meet a variety of technology scenarios.
-These depend on the location of the detected security-related event, either on the Agency or Qwest infrastructure, Regardless of the event's source, the Qwest integrated Networx Security Team will ensure that all incidents are reported within the required time frame, including a verbal notification to the GSA Networx PMO and affected Agencies within fifteen minutes of initial discovery and within four hours for results of investigations and corrective measures applied.
-A written Security Breach Notification Report will be submitted within seven calendar days of said breach and a monthly report detailing all security breaches for that month will be provided.
+The Qwest integrated Networx Security team's commitment to Networx is to provide reliable security services to the Government that meet or exceed the requirements set forth in the Networx RFP.
+In the event that there is a security breach, Qwest will maintain a multi-pronged approach to meet a variety of technology scenarios depending on the location, Agency infrastructure or Qwest infrastructure, of the detected security-related event.
+Regardless of the event's source, the Qwest integrated Networx security team will ensure that all incidents are reported within the required time frame, including: a verbal notification to the GSA Networx PMO and affected Agencies within fifteen minutes for initial discovery; four hours for results of investigations and corrective measures applied; a written Security Breach Notification Report within seven calendar days of said breach; and a monthly report detailing all security breaches for that month.

 If a security-related event is detected and is found to have taken place in the Agency infrastructure, those events will be detected by the SOC via the specific security services.
-The SOC will coordinate with the Agency involved, following established escalation and reporting mechanisms already agreed upon.
+The SOC will then work in coordination directly with the Agency involved following established escalation and reporting mechanisms already agreed upon.
 Depending on the types of security services utilized under the Networx contract by that Agency, follow-up and remediation activities will commence.
-If the Agency decides to engage law enforcement, Qwest will provide subject matter expertise and any Agency-specific data that is required.
+If the customer decides to engage law enforcement, Qwest will provide subject matter expertise and any Agencyspecific data that is required.